eejlny/SGRACEx1/README.md

 This represents the execution time of the model in hardware from inputs to final classification.
 The other times reported refer to python execution time that are not hardware accelerated.

+OPTIMIZACION

+To create hardware optimized for qauntization targets lower than 8 bit edit mmult.h and modify the data types accordingly.
+Check the case for 1bit for guidance.
+Then run the flow Vitis and Vidadon flow for the new target.

-Higher performance is possible with multithreaded configurations with up to 4 threads possible in a Zynq ultrascale device.
+Higher performance is possible with multithreaded configurations with up to 4 threads (eg x2 and x4) possible in a Zynq ultrascale device.
+The current open-source release targets the one thread configuration.
 Also, a production environment could replace the python setup with a XRT/C++ run-time to reduce CPU software overheads.
 The design is compatible with Versal/Alveo boards although additional HBM/BRAM optimizations could be needed to optimize for these devices.

 The sgrace compiler is critical to facilitate the implementation of more complex models such as graph-transformers etc with the accelerator.
 Current work is targeting how to extend the framework to these layer types and how to obtain quantization parameters automatically.